Brinkbit/http-fs-api/README.md

 **[⬆ back to top](#table-of-contents)**

 #### - [2.2](#2.2) <a name='2.2'></a> **bulk**
-  > Create multiple resources with optional initial data, in a specified directory.
+  > Upload multiple resources, or the full content of a directory, to a specified directory.

   Parameters
-  + `resources` `json` -
-    Hash of names and content of resources to be uploaded.
-    `null` specifies no initial content.
+  > *none*

   Flags
   + `force` - overwrite existing resource